ActewAGL Review and Prices

 ActewAGL also sells natural gas in Canberra and parts of NSW.
 Gas contracts are on a standard offer basis with no standalone discount.
-Customers that bundle both electricity and gas receive a guaranteed discount between 10% and 16% depending on where you live.
+Customers that bundle both electricity and gas receive a guaranteed discount depending on where you live.

-ActewAGL sells and installs solar panels, inverters and storage systems in the ACT and surrounding areas.
+ActewAGL sells and installs solar panels, inverters and storage systems in the ACT and surrounding areas through its part-owned partner, Solarhub.
 Customers can get started with $0 upfront, or make fortnightly or monthly interest-free payments over 12 to 24 months.
 After receiving your application, ActewAGL will assess your property and issue a quote.
-Its website estimates that prices start from around $600 for a small 2.3kW system after STCs.
-This price includes a five-year whole system warranty on workmanship and products, meter upgrade and government inspection fees.

 If you would like to top-off your system with solar storage, then ActewAGL offers the Solax Box Battery, the Panasonic Battery and the LG Chem Battery.

-Once you’re up and running with solar, ActewAGL customers receive a feed-in tariff of 8c/kWh in the ACT and 8c/kWh in NSW.
+Once you’re up and running with solar, customers will receive a feed-in tariff of 8c/kWh in the ACT and 8c/kWh in NSW.

 Other services available

-ActewAGL aims to be the go-to for everything energy.
-ActewAGL has its own energy shop where it sells and installs reverse cycle air conditioners, natural gas heating, evaporative ducted cooling, gas log fires and hot water systems.
+ActewAGL aims to be the go-to for everything energy by having its own energy shop where it sells and installs reverse cycle air conditioners, natural gas heating, evaporative ducted cooling, gas log fires and hot water systems.

 ActewAGL also tries to help its customers in other ways, offering plenty of advice on its website to help customers understand their bills and cut their power usage.